fragspawn/netboot_xyz/README.md

 ## setup
-edit docker-compse last line with the NIC interface name on the host running this configure abive NIC with common address subnet to the one defined in dhcpd.conf provide the NIC with a route to the Internet
+edit docker-compse last line with the NIC interface name on the host running this configure above bridge with common address subnet to the one defined in dhcpd.conf provide the NIC with a route to the Internet

 ## use